Caltech: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 - 2 teacher recommendations (at least 1 from a math or science teacher) + 1 counselor recommendation

-- SAT or ACT scores (required)
+- No SAT or ACT needed — Caltech is test-free

 Application fee: $75 — fee waivers available through the Common App or Coalition App if you have financial need.